Frequently Asked Questions

 A: There are elevators in all the residence halls, which are all four stories.

-Q: What sizes are the suites?
+Q: What sizes are the rooms?

 Q: Is there storage for my bicycle or other recreational items?